Ansible Tower

 When combined with the Ansible Tower features, such as role-based access control capabilities, Playbooks can be deployed at the push of a button but in a controlled and easily audited way.
 Role-based access control: You can set up teams and users in various roles.
 These can integrate with your existing LDAP or A.D. environment.

-So you can control who has access to what, when, and where.
-So you can explicitly restrict playbook access to authorized users.
-So, for example, we can have one team that can run playbooks in check mode, which is like a read-only mode, while other, more experienced users can have full administrative access with the ability to upgrade IOS versions to a fleet of routers.
+You can control who has access to what, when, and where, and explicitly restrict playbook access to authorized users.
+For example, we can have one team that can run playbooks in check mode, which is like a read-only mode, while other, more experienced users can have full administrative access with the ability to upgrade IOS versions to a fleet of routers.
 Developers log into Ansible Tower and, under RBAC, see only the job templates they have permission to access and deploy.

 **Autonomy of an Automation Job**